Draya Michele Stuns In A Small White Bikini On Instagram

 “Id pay to be a brick smh,” another joked.

 Michele’s 8 million followers were treated to more content in her Instagram story.
-The mother-of-two shared a photo of stuffed peppers she made for dinner along with a quick video of her son Jru Scandrick eating some.
+The mother-of-two shared a photo of stuffed peppers she made for dinner along with a quick video of her son, Jru Scandrick, eating the dish.
 She also included a throwback bikini picture in her story.